The USA's Women's Equality Day provides an important platform for change

 Significant political and voting power of women of color

-Their work within the suffrage movement and the broader fight for Black voting rights has often gone unrecognized.
+Teb work of Black women within the suffrage movement and the broader fight for Black voting rights has often gone unrecognized.
 While history recalls contributions of women suffragists like Susan B. Anthony and Elizabeth Cady Stanton, the efforts of Black women like Mary Church Terrell, the first president of the pro-suffrage National Association of Colored Women, or writer and suffragist Adella Hunt Logan of the Black Tuskegee Women's Club received less attention.
+Furthermore, figures like Ida B. Wells-Barnett and abolitionist Harriet Tubman are recognized for their efforts in working to help secure the vote for Black women.

 Marking Women's Equality Day